dim-anis/personal-website/src/content/blog/developer-setup-on-macos.md

 Here is a short list of cli-utilities that I currently use.
 Most of them are used in the context of Neovim - my editor of choice, but some of them are used standalone.

-Obligatory _I use VIM by the way_.
+> Obligatory I use VIM by the way.

 ### fzf